LukeShortCloud/rootpages/src/virtualization/cpu_emulation.rst

    -  `Box32 <https://github.com/ptitSeb/box64/blob/main/src/library_list_32.h>`__ = There are less libraries wrapped for Box32 because it is newer and more complex to do wrapping.
    -  `Box86 <https://github.com/ptitSeb/box86/blob/master/src/library_list.h>`__

 2.  **Emulated library** = If a library is not wrapped, Box will attempt to use the non-native library files.
 Box64 requires x86_64 library files.
 Box32 and Box86 require x86_32 library files.
-Use the environment variable ``BOX64_LD_LIBRARY_PATH`` to configure the path to those files.
+Use the environment variable ``BOX64_LD_LIBRARY_PATH`` (recommended) or ``LD_LIBRARY_PATH`` to configure the path to those files.
 Box64 provides a few of these libraries by default from Debian.

 Installation
 ~~~~~~~~~~~~